 How much can I deduct?

 In late 2015, Section 179 was increased to a permanent level of $500,000.
 Businesses exceeding a total of $2 million of purchases in qualifying equipment will have the Section 179 deduction phase-out dollar-for-dollar and completely eliminated above $2.5 million.
-Additionally, the Section 179 cap will be indexed to inflation in $10,000 increments in future years.

 What gear does Section 179 work for?